arminveres/dotfiles/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep): `$ cargo install ripgrep` or `# dnf install ripgrep`

 - [fd](https://github.com/sharkdp/fd): `# dnf install fd-find` or `$ cargo install fd-find`

+- hyprland: in addition to the [copr](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/) we also need to have [hyprsome](https://github.com/sopa0/hyprsome) installed, for AwesomeWM like workspace sets

 ### Nice to haves